Mobility budget 2026

 Companies must meet specific criteria to be able to offer the mobility budget to their employees.
 Primarily, they need to have made one or more company cars available to at least one of their employees for an uninterrupted period of at least 36 months.
 This eligibility ensures that the mobility budget can serve as an alternative to the company car system, promoting more sustainable transportation options.

-⚠️ Companies that exist for less than 36 months are eligible for the federal mobility budget when they have allocated at least one company car to an employee.
+⚠️ Companies that exist for less than 36 months are eligible for the legal mobility budget when they have allocated at least one company car to an employee.

 Is my employee eligible for the mobility budget?